jjmedinaariza/modelling_book/docs/06-hypothesis_testing.md

 If the code and the results look familiar is because we already saw them last week when producing the confidence interval for the sampling distribution of the difference of two means.
 Last week we focused on the 95% confidence interval, now we are going to look at the first few lines of printed output.

 First we see is the so-called **Welch two sample t-test**.
 It is a version of the t test that does not assume that the variance of your response variable is the same for your two groups.
 It is the default version we will always use.
-You also see a value for "t" (-29.11), this is the test statistic obtained using the formula for the t test and something called df (abbreviation for degrees of freedom).
+You also see a value for "t" (29.11), this is the test statistic obtained using the formula for the t test and something called df (abbreviation for degrees of freedom).

 Farther to the right you see a value for p, this gives the probability associated with observing the difference in our sample if the null hypothesis were true.
 This value is 2.2e-16.
 If you are not used to this notation essentially what it means is that you need to move the decimal point 16 times to the left.
 In other words, the p value here is very close to 0 and therefore we can reject the null hypothesis that the difference in the population is 0.
 The observed difference in this sample would have been rather implausible if the null hypothesis were true.
 Therefore, here we would argue that our evidence suggests that we can reject the null hypothesis.
 We can say that there is a **statistically significant** difference between fear of violent crime for men and women in England and Wales.

 It is important you remember this: **the p value is not the probability that the null hypothesis is true**.
 Imagine that our p value was 0.04.
 As tempting as it may be to say that a p value of 0.04 means there is a 4% chance that the null hypothesis is true, that just isn't right.
 The only thing that we are in a position to state is: given the null hypothesis, there is a 4% chance of observing the difference that we have actually observed (or one more unlikely).

+##What does a significant effect mean?

 Before we said that the difference between the mean score of fear of violent crime for males and females is statistically significant.
 It is of critical importance that you understand what this actually means.
 Unfortunately, in this context significance does not quite have the same meaning that we give it in normal language.